Chinese expansionism: Qing dynasty

 Ming loyalists led by Koxinga invaded Taiwan and expelled Dutch colonialists from the island during the Siege of Fort Zeelandia and founded the Chinese Kingdom of Tungning.
 The Ming loyalists quickly moved to replace the institutions and culture of Dutch colonial rule with Han Chinese colonial rule.
 Language and religious institutions left by the Dutch were closed and replaced with Confucian temples and Chinese language schools for both Han Chinese and aboriginals.
 Officials encouraged new immigration of Han Chinese from China into territory further inland, turning aboriginal lands into new farmland.
 After fighting between the Ming loyalists and the Qing during the Revolt of the Three Feudatories, the Qing attacked the Kingdom of Tungning. the Qing won the Battle of Penghu and the Ming loyalists submitted to Qing rule.
 Tungning was annexed as part of Fujian.
 The Qing were "reluctant colonizers" but became convinced of Taiwan's value to their empire due to the threat the island posed if used as a base by rival powers, and by its abundant resources.
 The Qing turned Taiwan into its own province in 1885, after Japanese interest and a defeated French invasion attempt.

 After the British expedition to Tibet in the waning days of the Qing dynasty, the Qing responded by sending Zhao Erfeng to further integrate Tibet into China.
-He succeeded in abolishing the powers of the Tibetan local leaders in Kham and appointing Chinese magistrates in their places by 1909–10.
+He succeeded in abolishing the powers of the Tibetan local leaders in Kham and appointing Chinese magistrates in their places by 1909–1910.
 Qing forces were also sent to Ü-Tsang in 1910 to establish a direct control over Tibet proper, though a province was never established in this area.

 The Qing campaign against Burma (Myanmar) (1765–1769) was its most disastrous and costly frontier war.
 It ended in a military defeat but the Qing rulers could not accept Burma as an equal, and when diplomatic relations were resumed in 1790, the Qing court considered it a restoration of Chinese suzerainty.

+The Qing dynasty established a tributary relationship with Joseon dynasty Korea following the Qing invasion of Joseon in 1636.
+In 1882, China and Korea signed the China–Korea Treaty of 1882 stipulating that Korea was a dependency of China and granted Chinese merchants the right to conduct overland and maritime business freely within Korean borders as well as the Chinese unilateral extraterritoriality privileges in civil and criminal cases.
+China also obtained concessions in Korea, such as the Chinese concession of Incheon.
+However, Qing China lost its influence over Korea following the First Sino-Japanese War in 1895.